Doctors Note Logo

 Heart Racing?
 Why Phentermine Side Effects Occur & Medical Next Steps

-A racing or pounding heart while taking phentermine is common because this stimulant activates the fight or flight system by releasing norepinephrine and adrenaline, which can raise heart rate and blood pressure; for some this is mild and short lived, but for others it may signal a stronger or unsafe reaction.
+A racing or pounding heart on phentermine is common because this stimulant triggers the fight-or-flight response, releasing norepinephrine and adrenaline that raise heart rate and blood pressure.
+For many people this is mild and short-lived, but for others it can signal a stronger or unsafe reaction.

-Check your pulse, avoid caffeine and other stimulants, hydrate, and contact your prescriber about dose changes or testing, but seek emergency care for chest pain, shortness of breath, fainting, or a sustained resting rate over 120.
-There are several factors to consider, including drug interactions, personal risk conditions, and when to stop or switch medicines, so see the complete guidance below to choose the safest next steps.
+What to do: Check your pulse, avoid caffeine and other stimulants, stay hydrated, and contact your prescriber about dose adjustments or testing.
+Seek emergency care immediately for chest pain, shortness of breath, fainting, or a sustained resting heart rate over 120 bpm.

 answer background